Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **fitting_method** [ Type: *str* ]

-	fitting methods for analytical function fitting and PSF fitting.
+	Fitting method for analytical function fitting and PSF fitting.
+We can accept a limited number of methods from `here <https://lmfit.github.io/lmfit-py/fitting.html>`_.
+Some test methods incldue:

+	 * leastsq
+	 * least_squares
+	 * powell
+	 * nelder.

-	Default: **least_sqaures**
+	Default: **least_squares**

 **use_moffat** [ Type: *bool* ]

-	Use moffat function.
+	Use moffat function when centroiding and building the PSF model.
+If False, a guassian function is used for the same purposes.